mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

 Congratulations!
 You can now log in to the mailcow UI using your YubiKey!

 ## WebAuthn (U2F, replacement)
-> :warning: **Since February 2022 Google Chrome has discarded support for U2F and recommended the use of WebAuthn.<br>**
+> :warning: **Since February 2022 Google Chrome has discarded support for U2F and standardized the use of WebAuthn.<br>**
 > *The WebAuthn (U2F removal) is part of mailcow since 21th January 2022, so if you want to use the Key past February 2022 please consider a update with the `update.sh` script.*

 To use WebAuthn, the browser must support this standard.